SCOPE (logo)

 Project Director, Health System Innovation

-Hayley recently joined the team as the Project Director of Health System Innovations supporting SCOPE operations.
+Hayley joined the team as the Project Director of Health System Innovations supporting SCOPE operations.
 She has held progressive leadership positions, most recently as the Manager of Virtual Clinics and Interim Program Director of SCOPE at Women’s College Hospital.

 In her position, Hayley was responsible for overseeing the clinical care delivery of Women’s Virtual (WV) across the COVIDCare@Home, LTC+, eConsult, and SCOPE programs.
 Previously, Hayley was the Manager of Strategic Projects at Women’s College Hospital Institute for Health Systems Solutions and Virtual Care (WIHV).